Campbell-EE/arduino-morse/README.txt

 encodes serial input from a PC into morse and the second decodes recieved messages back into legible alphanumberic text printed to the serial viewer.

+IMPORTANT - this design has not been stress tested with two AMKs yet.
+There may be some errors that arise that I haven't noted.

 QUICK MORSE FACTS FOR USERS: